Skip to main content

 This appendix is a revision of the “Chapter 11 Special Topics: Ancient DNA” by Robyn Humphreys.
 In Explorations: An Open Invitation to Biological Anthropology, first edition, edited by Beth Shook, Katie Nelson, Kelsie Aguilera, and Lara Braff, which is licensed under CC BY-NC 4.0.

-This page titled Appendix D - Ancient DNA is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Robyn Humphreys (Society for Anthropology in Community Colleges) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Appendix D - Ancient DNA is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Robyn Humphreys (Society for Anthropology in Community Colleges) via source content that was edited to the style and standards of the LibreTexts platform.